 –Amelia Earhart, American Aviation Pioneer

 When you hear kindness, you may automatically think it’s just being polite to the people around you.
-Kindness, however, is more than good manners.
+Kindness in the workplace, however, is more than good manners.
 This strength has multiple dimensions and applications.
 Being generous with your time, money, and resources.
 A deep interest and concern in the welfare of others.
 Belief in the worth of other human beings.
-We all could use a little dose of kindness this month.
+We all could use a little dose of kindness in our workplaces.

 In a 2018 study, employees who practiced five acts of kindness every week for a month became more satisfied with their lives and jobs.
 Kindness has a huge impact on the overall positivity in the workplace and employee’s sense of wellbeing.
 In Michelle McQuaid’s book, Can You Put Your Strengths To Work, kindness is described as the readiness and enthusiasm you exhibit towards doing things for other people.

 Kindness has been found to motivate employees, improve creativity, and reduce attrition all by emphasizing good relationships with the people around you?
 Performing acts of kindness is not only great for your overall wellbeing but also positively impacts your organization’s bottom line.

 What Does Kindness Look Like in the Workplace?

 Need some inspiration?
 Check out these stories of kindness!

 - When Harold Percival, a WWII veteran, died in a nursing home at 99 years old with no living relatives, an appeal was sent for people to come to his funeral.
 Over 200 people including veteran’s groups showed up to honor his memory.

 - Mohammad Bzeek, a Los Angeles resident, has made it his mission since 1995 to foster children who are terminally ill due to his Muslim faith.
 He has fostered more than 40 children over the years, and a documentary named Guardian of Angels was based on his acts of love.

 Related Post: How Do We Build a Positive Workplace Culture?